Cairo-Data-Science-Club-CDC/Fifa-worldcup-2022/docs/01-hosting_history.md

 <img src="01-hosting_history_files/figure-html/unnamed-chunk-49-1.png" width="90%" height="90%" />

-Then, add yet another layer of bars showing the times hosted using solid version of the same color
+Oh, obviously we would benefit from flipping the axes to avoid overlap of countries' names.
+We can also add yet another layer of bars showing the times hosted using a solid version of the same color.

 ```r